Grodno region: Economy

 In 2016, Grodno region produced 10.9% of the industrial output of Belarus.
 The biggest company was a nitrogen fertilizer producer, Grodno Azot (16% of regional industrial output).
 In 2017, the biggest taxpayer of the region was Grodno tobacco factory.

 The average salary (before income tax) in the region in 2017 was 700 BYN, lower than the average salary in Belarus (820 BYN).
 The highest salary in the region was recorded in Grodno (810 BYN).

-Unemployment rate in 2017 was estimated at 4.4%, but only 0.8% of the population of employable age was registered as unemployed.
+The unemployment rate in 2017 was estimated at 4.4%, but only 0.8% of the population of employable age was registered as unemployed.